Harishchandra: Aitareya Brahmana

 According to a legend mentioned in Aitareya Brahamana, Harishchandra had one hundred wives, but no son.
 On advice of the sage Narada, he prayed to the deity Varuna for a son.
 Varuna granted the boon, in exchange for an assurance that Harishchandra would make a sacrifice to Varuna in the future.
 As a result of this boon, a son named Rohita (or Rohitashva) was born to the king.
 After his birth, Varuna came to Harishchandra and demanded that the child be sacrificed to him.
 The king postponed the sacrifice multiple times citing various reasons, but finally agreed to it when Rohita became an adult.
 Rohita refused to be sacrificed and escaped to the forest.
 An angry Varuna afflicted Harishchandra with a stomach illness.
 Rohita intermittently visited his father, but on the advice of Indra, never agreed to the sacrifice.
 Later, Rohita managed to substitute himself with Sunahshepa in the human sacrifice.
 Sunahshepa prayed to the Rigvedic deities, and was saved from the sacrifice.
 Harishchandra's illness was also cured because of Sunahshepa's prayers; Sunahshepa was adopted by the sage Vishvamitra.

 A similar story is narrated in the Ramayana, but the king's name is Ambarisha instead of Harishchandra.

-Puranic legends
+Puranic legend

 In the Puranas, Harishchandra is the son of Trishanku.
 The Vishnu Purana mentions him, but does not describe his life in detail.
 The Markandeya Purana contains a detailed legend about his life, narrated by wise birds to the sage Jaimini.
 The Bhagavata Purana mentions him as the father of Sagara and grandfather of Badaka, and contains a legend about his descendants.